 The new Silhouette Cameo Plus will be $399 while the Silhouette Cameo Pro will be $499.
 We can expect some nice bundles with these new machines if you’re hunting for a deal.

 Overall, we highly recommend the Silhouette Cameo 4.

-This is a professional level machine at a truly bargain price that will appeal to a huge number of people — whether you’re an occasional cutting hobbyist or a fully established business owner.
+This is a professional level cutting machine at a truly bargain price that will appeal to a huge number of people (it’s easy to use!) — whether you’re an occasional cutting hobbyist or a fully established business owner.

 The included software is excellent, and the machine incredibly strong and with plenty of promise.
 The fact that it’s available in larger sizes (the Pro and Plus) is really exciting as well as the multitude of new tools.